Saving Both Ends of the Leash

-Launched in 2011 as a service to our U.S. military heroes, this flagship program matched veterans with emotional support animals and provided free veterinary wellness clinics.
+Launched in 2011 as a service to our U.S. military heroes, this flagship program matches veterans with emotional support animals and provides free veterinary wellness clinics.
 Today, ARF continues changing lives, transforming rescue dogs into skilled service animals for veterans with PTSD, traumatic brain injuries, anxiety, severe depression and more.
-ARF has placed more than 600 animals with military families, including 45 potential service dogs in the past year, saving lives at both ends of the leash.
+ARF has placed more than 600 animals with military families, including 45 potential service dogs in the past year, saving both ends of the leash.

-Like trusted battle buddies, Pets for Vets dogs are invaluable partners for veterans readjusting to civilian life, providing powerful therapeutic and practical benefits through the quiet unconditional love of a pet.
+Like trusted battle buddies, ARF's Pets and Vets dogs are invaluable partners for veterans readjusting to civilian life, providing powerful therapeutic and practical benefits through the quiet unconditional love of a pet.
 Service dogs have been proven to help with:

 Unlike service-dog programs that cost thousands of dollars and involve long waitlists, ARF matches veteran-dog teams at no expense to the veteran.
 In exchange, teams complete service-training curriculum together in veteran-only classes, collectively deepening their bond while building new skills.

 Our training program empowers veterans to bond with and train their own dogs in obedience, public access, and service skills under the guidance of a skilled trainer, who is also a U.S. military veteran.
 Teams learn a minimum of three skills to help alleviate the veteran’s disability, which may include alerting to an oncoming panic attack, interrupting nightmares, and more.

 We only require a commitment for the dog’s training under the guidance of our program.
 Veterans quickly recognize training their own dog not only deepens the connection with their dog, but also provides them a program consisting of structure and task achievements often missed after leaving the armed services.